 As with driving licences, at present you only need to take the same documentation you have in the UK with you when driving in the EU, but you shouldn’t need any special additional insurance.

-However, from the 29th March it’s possible that you’ll also need a ‘Green Card’.
+However, if the UK leaves the EU without a deal, you’ll also need a ‘Green Card’.

 At the moment, Britain is part of a zone which covers all countries in the European Economic Area, but after Brexit it’s likely the Green Card will be needed as proof of insurance in the UK.

-Green Cards can be obtained from your insurer, for which there currently is no charge, but note that a month’s notice is usually required.
+Green Cards can be obtained from your motor insurer, but a month’s notice is usually required.